Joana311/web-scraping/notes.md

     [ ] ability to delete/edit previous workouts

-## In Progress

-    [x] introduce functionality to add a new UserExercise in db for a Workout.

-        (should use real Exercises provided by AddExercises.)
+    [ ] rework api so that only id's are served and then further info is fetched from the db when it is needed.

     [-] ability to modify data.

-    [-] implement searching & filtering for AddExercises.
+    [/] implement searching & filtering for AddExercises.

         * my current solution is slow af rn *

         [ ] remove the ability to add exercises that are already in the workout.
+    [ ] create a UserExercise page with better details `../user/workout/exercise/:id`

+## In Progress

+    [-] use optimistic updates to update the set data

 ## Done Recently

+    [x] stop using babel compiler and swap back or SWC, by using a different superjson plugin

+    [x] introduce functionality to add a new UserExercise in db for a Workout.

     [x] clean up the flow/directory structure for components.